enso-org/enso/docs/infrastructure/logging.md

 much better to use the `com.typesafe.scalalogging.Logger` which wraps the SLF4J logger with macros that compute the log messages only if the given logging level is enabled, and allows much prettier initialisation.
-Additionally, the `logging-service` provides a syntactic sugar for entering nested contexts.
+Additionally, the `logging-service` provides syntactic sugar for working with nested logging contexts.

 ```
 package foo